 Figure 10.
-Time series (1 Hz) (in seconds - 1 second resolution) of the parallel measurements of the absorption coefficient for the different test aerosols (TOP (Aquadag AD, Middle BC, Bottom (Mix) by the PSAP and the CAPS PM{SSA} (as a result of the subtraction of σ{SP} from the extinction coefficient).
+Time series (1 Hz) (in seconds; 1 s resolution) of the simultaneously measurements of the absorption coefficient for the different test aerosols (a Aquadag AD, b BC, c mix) by the PSAP and the CAPS PM{SSA} (as a result of the subtraction of σ{sp} from the extinction coefficient).